Newton Earp: Post-Civil War

 After Earp's return from the American Civil War, he married Nancy Jane "Jennie" Adam in Marion County, Missouri on 12 Sep 1865.
 The newlyweds then joined his father and siblings in San Bernardino, California in southern California, where most of the family had relocated.
 There, Newton worked as a saloon manager.

 Earp and family returned to the Midwest in 1868, first settling in Lamar, Missouri, where Earp took up farming.
 The family later relocated to Kansas.
 The Earps had five children: Effie May, Wyatt Clyde, Mary Elizabeth, Alice Abigail, and Virgil Edwin.
 They named their first-born son (born August 25, 1872) after his not-yet-famous younger brother, Wyatt; and their second son (born April 19, 1880) after his younger brother, Virgil.

 Later life and death

 Following another relocation to California, Newton became a carpenter, building homes in northern California and northwestern Nevada.
-Earp's first wife Jennie died on March 29, 1898, in Paradise Hill, Nevada, also known as Paradise Valley.
+Earp's wife Jennie died on March 29, 1898, in Paradise Hill, Nevada, also known as Paradise Valley.
 Newton died at age 91 in Sacramento, California on December 18, 1928.
 Only his brother Wyatt and sister Adelia survived him, with Wyatt dying almost a month later on January 13, 1929.
 He is buried in Sacramento's East Lawn Memorial Park Cemetery.